 Before the power supply will accept a reference voltage at INTERLOCK SET (Pin 37), interlock functionality must be enabled either from the front panel or from software.
-For programming from the front panel refer to Figure 3.13, "Enable or disable external interlock functionality" for models with the D Version front panel and Figure 3.22, "Enable or disable external interlock functionality" for models with the A Version front panel.
+For programming from the front panel refer to Figure 3.10, "Enable or disable external interlock functionality".